djbrieck/brieckspro/content/posts/IHG_CaptivePortal_stuck/index.md

 ## Problem:

-Can't connect to hotel [WiFi](https://en.wikipedia.org/wiki/Wi-Fi).
+Can't connect to hotel [Wi-Fi](https://en.wikipedia.org/wiki/Wi-Fi).

 I got the normal pop up window for their [captive portal](https://en.wikipedia.org/wiki/Captive_portal) that shows as soon as I connected my Mac laptop to the hotel wifi.
 This was on a antique Apple MacBook Pro laptop running macOS high sierra 10.13.x.

-Also WiFi was working just fine on my iPhone and my Wifes laptop running Windows 11, so their system was not broken for everyone else.
+Also, Wi-Fi was working just fine on my iPhone and my Wives laptop running Windows 11, so their system was not broken for everyone else.

-No matter what, the captive portal that was presented when connecting to the hotel wifi was not going away on my Mac.
+No matter what, the captive portal that was presented when connecting to the hotel Wi-Fi was not going away on my Mac.
 Almost like the submit button was not fully working.
 Tried the access code, and even tried the other option of last name and room number.
 Nothing was working after clicking submit.
 Hotel front desk was no help.
 Thing just hung on entry and every few second would blink the contents of the page, the captive portal would never go away and the internet would never connect.

 ## Solution